JuliaAstro/LombScargle.jl/docs/src/index.md

 -----------

-A pre-planned periodogram in `LombScargle.jl` computed in single thread mode with the fast method is more than 2.9 times faster than the implementation of the same algorithm provided by AstroPy, and more than 4.5 times faster if 4 FFTW threads are used (on machines with at least 4 physical CPUs).
+A pre-planned periodogram in `LombScargle.jl` computed in single thread mode with the fast method is more than 2 times faster than the implementation of the same algorithm provided by AstroPy, and more than 4 times faster if 4 FFTW threads are used (on machines with at least 4 physical CPUs).

 The following plot shows a comparison between the times needed to compute a periodogram for a signal with N datapoints using `LombScargle.jl`, with 1 or 4 threads (with `flags = FFTW.MEASURE` for better performance), and the single-threaded AstroPy implementation.
+(Julia version: 1.41.; `LombScargle.jl`
-(Julia version: 0.7.0-DEV.2309, commit 7ae9955c93; LombScargle.jl version: 0.3.1; Python version: 3.5.4; Astropy
-version: 2.0.2.
-CPU: Intel(R) Core(TM) i7-4700MQ.)
+version: 0.5.0; Python version: 3.8.2; Astropy version: 4.0.1.
+CPU: Intel(R)
+Core(TM) i7-4870HQ CPU @ 2.50GHz.)

 ![image](../../perf/benchmarks.png)